 To create a successful business launch, Mark wanted to map out a business plan that would be a roadmap to success.
 He worked with Written Success to create a strategic business plan that could later be used for funding purposes.
-Due Diligence has paid off, and the business will be featured in the book How To Write an Exceptional Business Plan, available for pre-order in October.
+Due Diligence has paid off.
+The book How To Write an Exceptional Business Plan features Mark’s business.

 Mark Lewis, Co-Founder of HelloCecil

 Mark Lewis is a Los Angeles entrepreneur who feels he beat early odds with his newest venture.
-Having already started multiple businesses successfully, he knew that this undertaking – a brilliantly simple hiring software solution – would require him to collaborate with a great co-founder.
-Where most startups fail and partnerships dissolve at similar rates to marital divorces, Mark has already achieved a huge success in joining with co-founder Brandyn Morelli.
+He had experienced success in starting many businesses.
+Mark collaborated with a great co-founder to create a simple hiring software solution.
+These are times when the average startup business fails and partnerships dissolve at similar rates to marital divorces.
+Yet, Mark has already achieved a huge success in joining with co-founder Brandyn Morelli.

 Mark: “I never had a partner in my earlier businesses.
 I wore every hat and was a jack of all trades.
 But having a partner in HelloCecil has been a huge plus for us and the business.
-In our first couple of months, Brandyn and I evolved our working relationship, learning about our synergies and ways of doing business, and developed ourselves into a true management asset.”
+Brandyn and I evolved our working relationship, learning about our synergies and ways of doing business.
+In our first couple of months, we developed ourselves into a true management asset.”

 The Problem Being Solved

-Mark and Brandyn worked together to develop a software solution for startups and small businesses.
-With businesses operating on a shoestring budget, the hiring landscape has shown some big challenges when it comes to interviewing and choosing personnel.
-The struggle of founders and small business owners is always managing finite time and resources and interviewing and hiring can often take weeks to properly conduct.
-Outsourcing hiring efforts is often too expensive for these businesses so the founder or hiring manager will try to sift through resumes and schedule candidate interviews on their own.
+Mark and Brandyn worked together to develop a software solution for the startup and small business.
+With businesses operating on a shoestring budget, the hiring landscape has shown some big challenges with interviewing and choosing personnel.
+The struggle of founders and small business owners is always managing finite time.
+Resources and interviewing and hiring can often take weeks to properly conduct.
+Outsourcing hiring efforts is often too expensive for these businesses.
+The founder or hiring manager will try to sift through resumes and schedule candidate interviews on their own.
 This is time-consuming and not the best use of resources.

-Mark and Brandyn created a simple solution that allows this process to be faster and more effective by incorporating an affordable automated (one-way) video interviewing component to the hiring process.
+Mark and Brandyn created a simple solution that allows this process to be faster and more effective.
+They incorporated an affordable automated (one-way) video interviewing component to the hiring process.
 While the solution may be simple, Mark already sees the potential for the platform to become a huge game changer for many businesses and industries.